fortran-lang/fortran-lang.org/learn/best_practices/allocatable_arrays.md

 ```

 Passing an unallocated array in this context will lead to an invalid memory access.
-Allocatable arrays can be passed to ``optional`` dummy arguments, if they are unallocated
+Allocatable arrays can be passed to ``optional`` dummy arguments -- if they are unallocated
 the argument will not be present.
 The ``allocatable`` attribute is not limited to
 arrays and can also be associated with scalars, which can be useful in combination
 with ``optional`` dummy arguments.